SPA 503 - Critical Cultural Theories

 Spanish Language Curriculum Design This course targets potential teachers of second language.
 It instructs them how to effectively manage content in order to improve the structure and organization of a syllabus.
 It also helps in the implementation of appropriate materials for the second language classroom.
 This course will demand a recycling of knowledge on Linguistics disciplines related to the teaching of Spanish as a second language such as Phonology, Syntax, Sociolinguistics, and Methodology.
 By implementing the appropriate contents at the right pace and scheduling, potential teachers will work out a reliable curriculum which will assure the success of his/her students.
 Cross listed with FLL 544

-SPA 545 - GLB/Teaching Spa Thru Film
+SPA 545 - Teaching Spanish Thru Literature and Film

 SPA 549 - Spanish Phonetics